wal-g/wal-g/docs/PostgreSQL.md

         WALG_FILE_PREFIX: "/some/prefix"
 ```

+Please note that to use this feature WAL-G must be configured using a config file as it is impossible to put this nested structure to an environment variable.

 * `WALG_FAILOVER_STORAGES_CHECK_TIMEOUT`

 WAL-G will use no more than seconds to check for available alive storages.
 Default value is `30s`.